catniplab/catniplab.github.io/people.md

 {: .person-name }
 ## Piotr Sokol
 ![Piotr as a dog with goggles](/images/Piotr_as_a_dog.png){: .profile-photo }
+* Postdoctoral researcher, Champalimaud Centre for the Unknown
 * PhD student, Department of Neurobiology and Behavior, Stony Brook University
 <br/><br/>[](http://twitter.com/MannyDePresso) <a href="https://twitter.com/MannyDePresso" class="twitter-follow-button" data-show-count="false">Follow @MannyDePresso</a>